Breast Reconstruction Options

 We offer the latest “perforator flap” surgeries, in which a breast is sculpted from fat, skin and blood vessels removed from the belly or other area.

 Two plastic surgeons working together remove the tissue, called a flap, and move it to the chest.
-They use microsurgery -- delicate surgery performed under a microscope -- to connect blood vessels.
-This surgery can be done on one or both sides at the time of mastectomy.
+They use microsurgery — delicate surgery performed under a microscope — to connect blood vessels.

 This surgery results in an exceptionally realistic breast.
 The breast will age with other tissue, and it will grow and contract if a patient gains or loses weight.
 This makes it easier to retain symmetry for patients who have surgery on only one breast.
 The use of belly tissue makes it similar to a tummy tuck, giving patients a slimmer stomach.